-Note: Yarra Valley data sourced from its 2009-13 Water Plan which does not disaggregate operating costs by water and wastewater Source: QUU (2012) Unitywater (2012), Sydney Water Corporation (SWC 2012), Yarra Valley (2009), also measured using both expenditure per connection and the number of connections per km (see graphs below).
+Note: Yarra Valley data sourced from its 2009-13 Water Plan which does not disaggregate operating costs by water and wastewater.
+Source: QUU (2012) Unitywater (2012), Sydney Water Corporation (SWC 2012), Yarra Valley (2009).

-Based on these metrics, the Authority notes that QUU's operating expenditure for water is consistent with Unitywater but higher than other comparable water utilities in Australia.
+Based on these metrics, the Authority notes that QUU's operating expenditure for water is higher than both Unitywater and other comparable water utilities in Australia.
 For wastewater services, QUU's costs were consistent with Unitywater and other water utilities.

 The Authority notes that, in assessing the operating costs of water utilities around Australia, comparing expenditure per connection will tend to favour the larger utilities that have a large customer base or higher density of connections.
-Therefore, QUU's relative performance was
+Therefore, QUU's relative performance was also measured using both expenditure per connection and the number of connections per km (see graphs below).